selfup/dom.events/_posts/2017-07-24-memoizing-fibonacci.md

 How can we possibly make **42** and other numbers like **900** run quickly?
 We have to tail call optimize the function itself.

+What this means is that we have to store the results of the recursion to avoid expanding our stack (_sounds scary I know!_).

 If you google `memoization in JavaScript` you will see some (what I consider) overly complex solutions.
 Here I will try to focus on memoizing kind of how `ruby` does it.

 Here is an example of non memoized and memoized ruby: